opdev3/opd/README.md

 * Offer some kind of insurance to protect the collateral in repayment.

 On a P2P platform, lenders choose the rates, terms and amount they want to fund.
 That allows for more control over the investment than parking that money in an account that offers a flat APY.

+## Benefits of Peer-to-Peer lending

+* Increased scalability.
+There are millions of people all over the world with no access to a bank account.
+At the same time, traditional financial institutions have dramatically lost the trust of consumers.
+* Faster and more efficient process.
+The automatic process of matching that takes place makes the whole task of lending very easy and fast.
+One doesn’t need to wait much as participants from all over the world are present on the platform, increasing the chances of investment and loan.
+Also, transactions done on the blockchain platform are really quick, especially when compared to traditional financial institutions.
+* Reduced cost: Since the need for a middleman is eradicated, their charges also go away.
+Also, one doesn’t need to pay sky-rocketing interest rates as they are already fixed by smart contracts based on the risk profile of the borrower.
+* Loan tokenization: The transformation of assets into units that store value is called loan tokenization.
+It is a pertinent advantage offered by blockchain platforms.
+Participants can exchange anything, in any currency on a blockchain platform- transparently and securely.
+* Identity protection: Blockchain platforms don’t require you to enter bank details or credit card numbers, protecting your fiat money.
+Digital money doesn’t ask for details other than the amount of the transaction.
+* Trustless.
+There is no need to trust the counterparty.
+When the borrower places the loan request on OPD, the counterparty, OPD or any other party cannot manipulate, stop and prevent the loan request once the loan is deployed.
+Instead of the need to trust the counterparty, decentralisation removes the necessity to trust your provider and your counterparty.

 Peer-to-peer lending platforms presage a more inclusive and accessible financial services system.